machal/cssmine-content/content/building.md

 with the command line.
 No other advanced knowledge is needed.
 To be honest, I tiptoe around the command line, however Grunt has become my "buddy" quite fast.

-Grunt can be installed using npm…
+Grunt can be installed using NPM…

 ```bash
 npm install -g grunt-cli